gantsign/development-environment/docs/_docs/user-guide.md

 ### Destroying the development environment

-Before you can rebuild your development environment you have to destroy your current one; make sure all your files are backed up outside the development environment before continuing.
+Before you can rebuild your development environment you have to destroy your current one; make sure all your files your important files have been backed up to the persistent disk before rebuilding your virtual machine; you can find the persistent copies of your files under `/var/persistent/home/vagrant`.

 When you're ready to destroy the development environment, run the following command from the project root directory: